isomerpages/ogp-scamshield-suite/_more/I can ACT against scams Campaign.md

 <li>
 <p>Install anti-virus apps to prevent malware.
 Anti-virus apps which can
 detect malware and malicious phishing links are keys to safeguarding your devices and accounts.
-CSA has put together <a href="https://www.csa.gov.sg/images/default-source/press-releases/list-of-recommended-security-apps-2025-infographic.jpg" rel="noopener nofollow" target="_blank">a list of recommended apps</a> which users can download to suit their needs and budget.</p>
+The Cyber Security Agency of Singapore (CSA) has put together <strong><a href="https://www.csa.gov.sg/images/default-source/press-releases/list-of-recommended-security-apps-2025-infographic.jpg" rel="noopener nofollow" target="_blank">a list of recommended apps</a></strong> which users can download to suit their needs and budget.</p>
 </li>
 </ul>